tgwoodcock/hdf5view/README.md

 #### **Qt API Bindings**

 One of [pyqt5](https://www.riverbankcomputing.com/software/pyqt/), [pyside2](https://pyside.org), [pyqt6](https://www.riverbankcomputing.com/software/pyqt/) or [pyside6](https://pyside.org) is required in order to be able to run hdf5view.
-Please install one of these e.g. with pip:
+Please install any one of these, e.g. with pip:

 ```
 pip install pyqt5